Biography of President Emeritus

-She is a member of the Board of Directors of the National Women’s History Museum and serves on the Virginia War Memorial Foundation Board of Trustees.
+She is a former member of the Board of Directors of the National Women’s History Museum and served on the Virginia War Memorial Foundation Board of Trustees.
 Following retirement, she worked as a consultant with the Strategic Defense Initiative Organization as well as with industry.
 She speaks around the US on leadership and management and is a frequent guest on radio and television programs.

 A native of Illinois, General Vaught earned a Bachelor of Science degree from the University of Illinois, Champaign-Urbana from which she received the Distinguished Alumni Achievement Award in 1983; she also holds a Master of Business Administration degree from the University of Alabama, Tuscaloosa, an Honorary Doctorate of Public Affairs from Columbia College, SC; and an Honorary Doctorate of Letters from the National Graduate School.
 She is the first Air Force woman graduate of the Industrial College of the Armed Forces.

 During her military career, she held various positions in the comptroller field at Barksdale AFB, LA; Zaragoza AFB, Spain; McCoy AFB, Orlando, FL; HQ, Military Assistance Command, Saigon, Vietnam; USAF Logistics Command, Wright Patterson AFB, Dayton, OH; the Air Staff, The Pentagon, Washington, DC; and she was the Deputy Chief of Staff, Comptroller, USAF Systems Command, Andrews AFB, MD.